 Medical Knowledge Corner

-Explore our collection of case studies, clinical workflows, videos, brochures and scientific publications for abdominal surgery.
+Explore our collection of case studies, clinical workflows, videos, brochures and scientific publications for laparoscopic surgery.

 First minimally invasive liver resection with Artis zeego